rwth-acis/apis-guru-statistics/README.md

 ## Download

 The repository already contains the downloaded data I used to generate my statistics.
-Run `npm run download` to redownload all data from APIs.Guru and Requirements-Bazaar and update it to the newest version.
+Run `npm run download` to redownload all data from APIs.Guru, Requirements-Bazaar and GitHub and update it to the newest version.

 ## Scripts